jerobado/Study/ASP.NET Core/README.md

 **Services**
 - within the context of ASP.NET Core, it refers to any class that provides functionality to an application.
 These could be classes exposed by a library or code you've written for your application.
+- in the context of _Dependency Injection (DI)_, services refers to any class or interface that the DI container creates when required

 **Single-page Applications (SPA)**
 - websites with heavily interactive on the client side like games